Last updated on September 24th, 2023 at 04:00 pm

-We can’t believe it has been 5 years already!
+We can’t believe it has been 5 years of Full-Time RV travel already!
 First, we just want to say that overall it has been terrific, and we are so happy that we chose to embark on this full-time RV journey.
 However, there were growing pains and sometimes we miss the comforts of a traditional home (believe it or not).
-It has been a learning process and we wanted to share some of our lessons learned along the way.
+It has been a learning process and we wanted to share some of the lessons learned along the way.
 We rarely have regrets in life because even mistakes can cause growth, but we will share one regret that we do have from our full-time RV lifestyle.

 Lesson #1: Find Your Travel Style